 - register your travel and contact details, so we can contact you in an emergency

 - subscribe to this travel advice to receive email updates each time it's reissued.

 You should ensure that your travel documents are available for inspection by local authorities.
 Some travellers face close scrutiny from Bahraini authorities and should be prepared to answer questions regarding the purpose of their travel to Bahrain.
 The Government of Bahrain has refused some Australian citizens permission to enter Bahrain.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 You may experience difficulties as you enter Bahrain if your passport has evidence of travel to Israel, such as entry or exit stamps.
-Visit the website of the Bahrain Ministry of Foreign Affairs for the most up-to-date information.
-Bahrain does not have an embassy in Australia, the closest Embassy of Bahrain is located in Bangkok, Thailand.
+Visit the Bahrain Ministry of Foreign Affairs website for the most up-to-date information.
+Bahrain does not have an embassy in Australia, the nearest Embassy of Bahrain is in Bangkok, Thailand.

 Children born of a Bahraini father require their father's permission to depart Bahrain (regardless of their parents' marital status).

 People involved in commercial disputes, including unpaid debts, may be prevented from leaving Bahrain until the dispute is resolved.

 Make sure your passport has at least six months validity from your planned date of return to Australia.

 Safety and security

 Following recent attacks on mosques in Saudi Arabia’s Eastern Province and in Kuwait, residents and visitors to Bahrain should exercise increased caution.